 Commercial and Residential Construction

 As mentioned before, the commercial side of the construction industry was hit the hardest.
-Unemployment numbers are almost double as they were last year at this time, and the decline is still going strong.
-However, when it comes to the construction industry’s residential side, some added jobs were added.
+Unemployment numbers are almost double what they were last year at this time, and the decline is still going strong.
+However, on the residential side, some jobs were added.
 This is likely due to the continued work on new housing developments and repairs during the pandemic.

 Working on Your Own Construction Project

 Are you working on a construction project during the pandemic?
-If you ever have any questions regarding safety protocols or what to do if a project is delayed, seek the advice of an attorney who specializes in Phoenix construction law.
-Located right in the heart of Arizona, the team at Murphy Cordier PLC has a team of skilled and experienced attorneys that will assist in all things construction law.
-If you are ever unsure of anything during a construction project, always look for reliable construction attorneys’ guidance.
+If you ever have any questions regarding safety protocols or what to do if a project is delayed, seek an attorney specializing in Phoenix construction law.
+Located right in the heart of Arizona, Murphy Cordier PLC has a team of skilled and experienced attorneys who will assist in all things construction law.
+If you are unsure of anything during a construction project, always seek reliable construction attorneys’ guidance.